Facebook’s organic reach is down and it’s a lot harder for fans or followers to see your posts these days.

 Aim to create high-quality and original content at all times.

-3. The last thing to avoid is links that are considered spammy.
+3. Links that are considered spammy.

 Spammy links are links that lead people from Facebook to a website that is mostly ads or unoriginal content and ads.